enjalot/latent-scope-observable-examples/docs/enjalot-tweets.md

 Oh god this could get embarrassing.
 The problem with powerful visualization tools is that they will show you things whether you wanted to see them or not.
 For most of my career I've used Twitter mainly in a professional capacity, but as we will see my younger self was sometimes a bit flippant.

-Social media is of course a place where we run into unmanageable amounts of unstructured text data.
-As we've seen in the [Datavis Survey](datavis-survey) and [GitHub Issues](plot-issues) analyses, we can use Latent Scope to pull some structure out of the text and combine it with whatever interesting metadata we already have.

-I don't expect you to care, let alone read, all of my tweets, so this time we'll jump straight into the map and start exploring clusters.
-Hopefully displaying my shame will serve as an example of the kinds of insights one might gain from clustering and visualizing their own textual data.

-If you still want to analyze your own tweets by the end of this, you can follow the instructions in [this notebook](https://observablehq.com/@observablehq/save-and-analyze-your-twitter-archive) to download and then process your tweets into a format that matches this analysis.
+Here goes nothing!

 ```js
 Plot.plot({